nv-gha-runners/docs/docs/apps/nvidia-runner-mgmt/index.md

 ## Introduction

 The `nvidia-runner-mgmt` GitHub application provides NVIDIA with the necessary permissions to manage self-hosted runners in a particular GitHub organization.
 It is only intended to be installed by NVIDIA GitHub organizations.
-It supersedes the [`nvidia-runners`](../nvidia-runners/index.md) GitHub application.

 ## Installation